-We can now infer what would be the expected number of record curves for future years.
-To do this, first, we need to know if the wind speed curves correspond to a functional stationary process, or if there is a possible functional stochastic trend.
-On the right side of Figure \ref{WindData}, we present the trajectory of the corresponding $N_{j}$ process.
-We apply our RB-functional unit root to the wind speed dataset.
-The test statistic value is $T_{n}=0.27$, which is smaller than the corresponding $5\%$ quantile $q_{0.05}=0.59$, even smaller than the $1\%$ quantile $q_{0.01}=0.34$.
+We can now infer the class of the underlying functional process.
+On the right side of Figure \ref{WindData}, we present the trajectory of the corresponding $N_{t}$ process.
+We apply our RB-functional unit root test to the wind speed dataset.
+The test statistic value with MBD is $T_{n}=0.27$ and with ED is $T_{n}=0.01$, both are smaller than the corresponding $5\%$ quantile $q_{0.05}=0.59$, even smaller than the $1\%$ quantile $q_{0.01}=0.34$.
 Thus, we have significant evidence against the stochastic trend, and conclude that the functional wind data do not have a unit root component.
-Therefore, the number of records expected for daily wind speed curves is with the rate $\log j$ (Proposition \ref{EstacionaryCase}).
-This means that, we expect to get $3$ extreme curves, approximately ($\log (1095)$), for the following 3 years.
+Therefore, the daily curves of the wind speed can be modeled with a stationary functional time series model.